ataul-ui/cloud-native-kube/README.md

 ** Use this link as a tutorial [Use Azure API Management with microservices deployed in Azure Kubernetes Service](https://learn.microsoft.com/en-us/azure/api-management/api-management-kubernetes)  **

+** IDEA: one c# container inside akswill send a json message to the azure API management which will then send a notification alert to my email, email will be in the kubernetes/terraform script **

 ## Requirements